Fast Wide-field Light Sheet Electro-optic FLIM: Discussion

 \section{Discussion}

-The combination of FLIM with volumetric capture promises to enable applications of label-free microscopy to 3D environments and tissues.
-For plant imaging this will provide an improved view of root dynamics and interactions between roots and microbes in the rhizosphere.
+The combination of EO-FLIM with volumetric capture promises to enable applications of label-free microscopy in 3D environments and tissues.
+For plant imaging, this will provide an improved view of root dynamics and interactions between roots and microbes in the rhizosphere.
 More broadly, FLIM readout may be applied to record a variety of fluorescent probes in 3D environments which will enable applications in neuroscience, clinical imaging, and histology.

-The demonstrated light sheet FLIM capability allows for time-resolved volumetric imaging, where plant volumes can be taken repeatedly at intervals of a few minutes to reveal their dynamics, either internally or in concert with other organisms such as bacteria or fungi.
+The demonstrated LS-EO-FLIM capability allows for time-resolved volumetric imaging, where plant volumes can be taken repeatedly at intervals of a few minutes to reveal their dynamics, either internally or in concert with other organisms such as bacteria or fungi.
 The light sheet modality is optimal for reducing phototoxicity and future improvements will allow long term imaging of plant growth under controlled and natural conditions.
-The expected low phototoxicity of LS-FLIM is also well suited to two-photon illumination methods that will enable deeper imaging in scattering root tissue.
+The expected low phototoxicity of LS-EO-FLIM is also well suited to two-photon illumination methods that will enable deeper imaging in scattering root tissue.

+The instrument can also be used or adapted for samples with multiple coincident fluorophores at competing signal levels.
+Even in the scheme presented above, which optimizes speed, the relationship between ratios and the corresponding lifetimes is locally linear, representing an intensity weighted average of lifetime components.
+To capture multi-exponential information several phase points may be sampled sequentially and analyzed \cite{bowman_resonant_2021}.
+Such a mode would easily allow multi-exponential volume analysis in <10 minutes of acquisition time, retaining higher photon throughput than alternative acquisition methods.

-In summary, we developed an LS-FLIM microscope capable of rendering lifetimes at every pixel of three-dimensional plant volumes in minutes using both endogenous autofluorescence and genetically-encoded probes.
+In summary, we developed an LS-EO-FLIM microscope capable of rendering lifetimes at every pixel of three-dimensional plant volumes in minutes using both endogenous autofluorescence and genetically-encoded probes.
 This achievement is an extension of recent advances in EO-FLIM that enable wide-field lifetime imaging using resonantly driven Pockels cells to encode nanosecond lifetimes in the ratio of two image intensities.
+It incorporates the highest achieved resonant drive at 80MHz, corresponding to increased sensitivity at sub-nanosecond lifetimes, and the largest Pockels cell crystals to date, enabling an entirely new regime in field of view.
 Our system achieves large field-of-view gating on a standard scientific camera, allowing high photon throughput, large dynamic range, and low pixel noise for megapixel FLIM acquisition.
 Our approach is also compatible with standard 80 MHz mode-locked lasers, making it widely compatible with standard microscopy systems that are in use throughout biological research.